-19. With respect to the UPU's request that the Tribunal rescind its decision with respect to the complainant's reinstatement and award him material damages instead, there is no reviewable error that would allow the Tribunal to grant that request.

-20. In its application for review, the UPU simply disagrees with the Tribunal's appraisal of the evidence and its interpretation of the law.
-As stated above, the UPU's arguments, summarized in consideration 3, demonstrate that the present application does not raise any admissible ground for review, nor any question of interpretation, and that it is in fact merely an attempt to re-open issues already settled in Judgment 3928.
-Accordingly, it must be dismissed.

-21. With regard to the application for execution filed by the complainant, the UPU contests its receivability on the grounds that it is premature and moot.
-The UPU claims that the application is premature, as the complainant was informed by letter dated 30 January 2018 that the UPU was taking the necessary measures with regard to his reinstatement, and that the decision to abolish the complainant's post was taken by the Council of Administration and accordingly the decision to reinstate him was also within the competence of the Council of Administration.
+- 19. With respect to the UPU's request that the Tribunal rescind its decision "insofar as it relates to the setting aside of the abolition and termination decisions taken by the [Council of Administration] and the [Director General] (respectively), the award of material damages in an amount equal to 30 months' gross salary with reference to her last month's gross salary (along with the equivalent of the employer's contribution that would have been due to the Provident Scheme during those 30 months), and the award of moral damages and costs" and to instead award her "a non-punitive compensation amount which duly takes into consideration the serious financial constraints faced by the UPU and which does not exceed the maximum amount payable to staff members upon termination of their appointments pursuant to Staff Rule 109.4.1(c)(i) and the Indemnity Table provided at Staff Rule 109.4", there is no reviewable error that would allow the Tribunal to grant that request. - 20.
+In its application for review, the UPU simply disagrees with the Tribunal's appraisal of the evidence and its interpretation of the law.
+As stated above, the UPU's arguments, summarized in consideration 3, demonstrate that the present application does not raise any admissible ground for review, nor any question of interpretation, and that it is in fact merely an attempt to re-open issues already settled in Judgment 3930.
+Accordingly, it must be dismissed. - 21.
+With regard to the application for execution filed by the complainant, the UPU contests its receivability on the grounds that it is premature and moot.
+The UPU claims that the application is premature, as the complainant was informed by letter dated 22 February 2018 that the UPU had filed an application for interpretation and review of Judgment 3930 and that the matter would be discussed by the Council of Administration at its April 2018 meetings.
+Therefore, she filed her application for execution without waiting for the decision of the Council of Administration.
+The UPU states that the application is also moot, because the complainant received payments in execution of Judgment 3930 on 28 May 2018 (as detailed above in consideration 7).

-22. The UPU argues that the application was also moot because, "in the event that the Tribunal nonetheless confirms its ruling in Judgment 3928, the [Council of Administration] exceptionally approved the budget for the creation of a new post in order to execute Judgment 3928 and reinstate the complainant as ruled".
-However, a commitment to take steps required by a judgment does not constitute full compliance with the judgment.
-Thus the application is not moot.